 Assume that you expect your portfolio to return 11% next year.
 Also assume the risk-free rate is 3% and your portfolio has a standard deviation of .07.

-You would calculate the Sharpe ratio as follows:
+The Sharpe ratio equation will be as follows:

 Sharpe ratio = (.11 – .03) / .07 = 1.14